-- I. IT departments usually manage remote-conferencing tech, but travel managers can promote its use and examine airline citypair and hotel data to choose locations for installations.
-Integrate remote-conference booking and travel-booking systems, and design them to prompt travelers to skip trips. - II.
-Ideally, the option to use remote-conferencing alternatives would be integrated into the online booking tool or trip approval process.
-Companies are setting a higher justification threshold for business trips since Covid-19.
-Pandemic travel policies should be automated to divert non-essential trips to a choice of virtual meeting options.
-If they can't be automated, such policies should be clarified so managers and employees can make the - III.
+I. IT departments usually manage conferencing tech, but travel managers can promote its use and examine airline citypair and hotel data to choose locations for installations.
+Integrate systems to book remote conferences with travel booking systems, and design them to prompt travelers to skip trips.

+II.
+Ideally, the option to use remote conferencing alternatives would be integrated into the online booking tool or trip approval process.
+Some companies are setting a higher justification threshold for business trips since Covid-19 emerged.
+Such travel policies should allow for the diversion of non-essential trips to a choice of virtual meeting options.
+If they can't be automated, such policies should be clarified so managers and employees can make the best decision.

+III.
 Tech suppliers offer services and products.
-Most employees also have videoconferencing-capable personal devices, though IT may have to aid integration and collaboration.

-hotel directories but mandate the use of particular hotels in given cities.
+Most employees also have videoconferencing-capable personal devices, though IT may have to aid integration and of particular hotels in given cities.
 Requirements for travelers to use preferred hotels should stipulate that travelers book at the rate the company negotiated with the supplier.

 - 2. Outline the circumstances under which travelers do not have to use preferred hotels, such as meetings and when traveling with clients. - D. When can travelers stay in more expensive rooms? - 1.
 Companies may allow high-ranking executives to stay in luxury hotels or on executive floors. - 2.
 Better accommodations or a suite might be appropriate if a traveler has to entertain clients or meet with staff. - 3.
-If the only hotels that conform to policy are far from the business destination, it may be warranted to use closer, more expensive hotels.

-E. Other options.

-- Make it clear in the policy that employees are responsible for canceling hotels within the hotels' cancellation windows.
+If the only hotels that conform to policy are far from the business destination, it may be warranted to use closer, more expensive hotels. - E. Other options. - 1.
+Make it clear in the policy that employees are responsible for canceling within the hotels' cancellation windows.
 Policy could instruct a traveler who cancels a reservation to record a cancellation number or the name of the hotel employee taking the cancellation to help resolve billing disputes.
-Whenever possible, travelers should cancel through the TMC to produce a better paper trail. - Policy should address whether the company will reimburse travelers for personal items like in-room movies, minibar purchases and laundry expenses.
+Whenever possible, travelers should cancel through the TMC to produce a better paper trail. - 2.
+Policy should address whether the company will reimburse travelers for personal items like in-room movies, mini-bar purchases and laundry expenses.
 These policies can vary based on the length of the trip. - 3.
 Address whether the company will reimburse room service charges, as well as tips.
 Include guidance on how much to tip. - 4.
 Address whether the company will reimburse those traveling with spouses or family for a single-room rate, an entire multiple-occupancy room rate or a percentage of the multiple-occupancy rate. - 5.
 Note whether travelers will be reimbursed for host gifts when they stay with colleagues, associates, friends or relatives. - 6.
 Avoid properties with external entrances for each room, and consider conducting security audits. - 7.
 Consider whether to allow travelers to use Airbnb or similar accommodations.

 IV.
-AIRTRAVEL
+AIR TRAVEL